 In order to achieve our intended outcomes each member of staff takes responsibility for contributing to, maintaining, monitoring and enhancing our curriculum for the children:

 Each teacher within the school takes responsibility for developing short term learning sequences for all subjects in line with the long and medium term planning.
-They ensure that children are being taught the appropriate skills and knowledge identified on a daily basis.
+They ensure that children are being taught the appropriate knowledge, skills and vocabulary identified on a daily basis.
 Throughout all strands, teachers find enriching learning experiences that ignite and enhance the children’s enjoyment of learning.
 Planning is adapted to include all children in line with their developmental expectations ensuring inclusion for all.
 At all times, teachers act as a positive role model, encouraging children to make their own unbiased, reasoned and informed choices in line with our Christian ethos.

 The senior leadership team are responsible for holding to account, motivating and supporting subject leaders and teachers in maintaining a high quality learning environment throughout the school that embraces all.
 They are responsible for monitoring both the quality of provision and learning outcomes to ensure that all children are receiving an inclusive and progressive education that embraces diversity.
 Throughout all this work, the senior leadership team are accountable for inspiring, promoting and maintaining a curriculum that is underpinned by the Christian values that are embedded in all learning across school.